 Commisioned by Museum Skanderborg, this site specific work consists of two parts that combine stories about the journeys of people and plants through time and space.
 The first part of the work is a poetic sound work in three episodes with music by composer Claus Haxholm.
 The second part of the work is a collage of photos, drawings and poems in the form of a pamphlet that can be unfolded to become a poster.
 The collage cross-pollinates the narratives of the three episodes of the sound work, exploring how their narratives interconnect.
-The collage is published in a limited edition and could be collected free of charge at Museum Skanderborg during the echibition.
+The collage is published in a limited edition and could be collected free of charge at Museum Skanderborg during the exhibition.

 EPISODE 1: Krængebøgen